billybimbob/CS100-Checkers/README.md

 #### To run, a new run configuration must be added

-1. On the top, click the small down arrow to the right of the green run button
+1. At the top, click the small down arrow to the right of the green run button
 2. Near the top left, click the 'New launch configuration'
 3. In the 'Main' tab, enter in one of the Program Locations in the 'Main class' text box
 4. In the 'Arguments' tab, enter in the program arguments in the 'Program arguments' tab